fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

 <p style="text-align: justify;"><b>Roles</b> delegate permissions.
 Roles are assumed by <u>users, applications, and services</u>.
 It can provides temporary security credentials (STS - Security Token Service) for customer role session.
 Also, the IAM roles make possible to access cross-account resources.
 It is a trusted entity.</p>

 <p style="text-align: justify;">The <b>policy</b> manage access and can be attached to <u>users, groups, roles or resources</u>.
 When it is associated with an identity or resource it defines their permissions.
 It is a document written in JSON.
 The policy is evaluate when a user or role makes a request, and the permission inside that determine if the request is allowed or denied.
 Best practices: <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#use-groups-for-permissions">least privilege</a>.
-The <u>types</u> of policies are:  identity-based policies (user, groups, roles), resource-based policies (resource), permissions boundaries (maximum permission), AWS Organizations service control policy (SCP)(maximum permission for an oganization), access control list (ACL), and session policies (AssumeRole* API action). <a href="https://docs.aws.amazon.com/en_us/IAM/latest/UserGuide/access_policies.html">Policy main elements</a>:
+The <u>types</u> of policies are:  identity-based policies (user, groups, roles), resource-based policies (resource), <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html">permissions boundaries</a> (maximum permissions that an identity-based policy can grant to an IAM entity), AWS Organizations service control policy (SCP)(maximum permission for an oganization), access control list (ACL), and session policies (AssumeRole* API action). <a href="https://docs.aws.amazon.com/en_us/IAM/latest/UserGuide/access_policies.html">Policy main elements</a>:
 <ul>
   <li>Version</li>
   <li>Effect: allow/deny</li>